A Typical Day For A Volunteer

 A glimpse at what a day as a Uganda volunteer might look like:

 Wake up bright and early in time for breakfast.
-You can't drink the water in Uganda, but you're pretty good at remembering (even in the mornings) so you splash a bit of filtered water on your toothbrush before washing your face and heading to the kitchen.
 You have a cute cook who prepares all of your meals for you and today you've got a pretty typical dish; eggs and chapati (a sort of tortilla), served with a fruit you hadn't heard of before coming to Africa — jackfruit.
 The hulking fruit can weigh up to 100 pounds and is covered in a green spiny rind.
 It takes some effort to split open the rind and pick out the pods of sweet, fruit from the thick yellow fibers inside, but it's well worth the effort.

 You're just a short walk away from the school you teach at in the mornings, so you grab a backpack of supplies and head down the dirt road with a few other of the morning teachers.
 You hear people shout "mzungu" (which means white person) as they zip past on motorcycles and wave.

 The kiddos are so happy to see you (that's not that unusual) and you have a bit of trouble wrangling them from playing outside into their classrooms inside (also not unusual).
 You gather all the kids to sing songs for a few minutes before breaking up in smaller classes.
 You're teaching "Games" this week and the kids cannot stop giggling while playing "Don't Eat Pete".
 It's huge hit.